oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 ### When to Use Excludes

-Excludes are used to define which OSS is distributed to third parties and which code is only used internally, e.g. for building, documenting or testing the code.
+Excludes are used to define which OSS is distributed to third parties and which code is only used internally, e.g., for building, documenting or testing the code.

 Exclusions apply to paths (files/directories) or scopes.
 Examples of currently supported exclusions: